cakephp/docs/en/orm/table-objects.rst

 4. The ``Model.afterValidate`` event will be triggered.
 5. The ``Model.beforeSave`` event is dispatched.
 If it is stopped, the save will be aborted, and save() will return false.
+6. Parent associations are saved.
+For example, any listed belongsTo associations will be saved.
-6. The modified fields on the entity will be saved.
+7. The modified fields on the entity will be saved.
+8. Child associations are saved.
+For example, any listed hasMany, hasOne, or belongsToMany associations will be saved.
 7. The ``Model.afterSave`` event will be dispatched.

 The ``save()`` method will return the modified entity on success, and ``false``